-Joined POLA Cosmetics, Inc. (currently POLA INC.) General Manager, Marketing Division, decencia Inc. (currently DECENCIA INC.) Director, decencia Inc. Representative Director and President, decencia Inc.

-Director, DECENCIA INC.

-Jan 2018 Representative Director and President, ORBIS Inc. (current) Senior Corporate Officer, POLA ORBIS HOLDINGS INC. Jan 2020 Director, H2O PLUS HOLDINGS, INC. (current) Director, POLA ORBIS HOLDINGS INC. (current)
+Oct 2002 Joined POLA Cosmetics, Inc. (currently POLA INC.) Apr 2009 General Manager, Marketing Division, decencia Inc. (currently DECENCIA INC.) Nov 2009 Director, decencia Inc. Feb 2010 Representative Director and President, decencia Inc. Jan 2017 Director, ORBIS Inc. Director, DECENCIA INC. Jan 2018 Representative Director and President, ORBIS Inc. (current) Senior Corporate Officer, POLA ORBIS HOLDINGS INC. Jan 2020 Director, H20 PLUS H0LDINGS, INC. (current) Mar 2020 Director, POLA ORBIS HOLDINGS INC. (current) lan 2022 Director tricot Inc (current)

-Jan 2022 Director, tricot, Inc. (current)

 According to his executive competency evaluation, Mr. Kobayashi excels at visualizing future scenarios and acting to instill them within the organization.
-His strengths include the ability to acket and sarius acting to institute mention the organization.
-In strengths include the ability to make decisions flexibly and the will to achieve breakthroughs for generating results.
+His strengths include the ability to make decisions flexibly and the will to achieve breakthroughs for generating results.
 He has a broad network of personal contacts and a distinctive ability to act in a timely manner, using his innovative perspective and creative thinking, focusing on speed.
 He has abundant experience and numerous achievements as a business leader, including driving the rapid growth of DECENCIA INC. as its representative director and president.
-At ORBIS Inc., Mr. Kobayashi has made steady progress in rebranding and restructuring, embarking on reforms ahead of others within the Group by, for example, proactively using and promoting digital transformation from the perspective of the user.
+At ORBIS Inc., Mr. Kobayashi has made steady progress in rebranding and restructuring, embarking on reforms ahead of others within the Group by, for example, proactively using and promoting digital transformation from the perspective of the user

-Naoki Kume

-Director and Vice President
+Naoki Kume Director and Vice President